Section last updated: January 2019.

 - the extent of the security and the right in or under the mark secured

-(b) The making by personal representatives of an assent in relation to a registered trade mark or any right in or under it
+(b) The making by personal representatives of an assent in relation to a registered Trade Mark or any right in or under it (TM16)

-Rule 40(d) requires that the following shall be entered in the register:
+Rule 48(d) requires that the following shall be entered in the register:

 - the name and address of the person in whom the mark or any right in or under it vests by virtue of the assent; and